Agastache Growth and Care Guide

 Black Adder & Little Adder

 Lest we forget where we come from, the original Black Adder at heights up to 4 feet began the movement for pollinator friendly Agastache.
 Little Adder (half the size) was added later.
 Neither have rankings because they have been around for so long (with good reason).
-Striking dark stems and purple flower spikes of the Black Adder/LIttle Black Adder add drama to any garden bed.
+Striking dark stems and purple flower spikes of these varieties add drama to any garden bed.
 Because of the success of these two hybrids, a greater demand began for more colors, bushier hybrids and dwarfs.
 Lest we forget.

 Honorable Mentions

-Although we have little experience to date with the Summerlong Series (a Darwin Perennials introduction), the trial data doesn’t lie.
+Although we have little experience to date with the Summerlong Series, we are testing it this year because the trial data doesn’t lie.
 This series of Agastache, which range in height from 18-24”, offers a variety of colors, and the trial data show their success … Coral 4.92 (PSU), Lemon 4.79 (PSU), Lilac 4.3 (Raker Roberta, Magenta 4.75 (PSU), Peach 4.3.

 Agastache is a low-maintenance plant that thrives with just a few basic care steps.
 By planting it correctly and maintaining its growing conditions, you can enjoy its beauty and benefits for years to come.